digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ambassador-redis   ClusterIP      10.245.9.81    <none>           6379/TCP                     3d3h
 ```

-Then it's just a matter of invoking the `port-forward` subcommand of `kubectl` for the `Kuberntes Service` in question:
+Then it's just a matter of invoking the `port-forward` subcommand of `kubectl` for the corresponding `Kubernetes Service`:

 ```bash
 kubectl port-forward svc/ambassador-admin 8877:8877 -n ambassador